poanetwork/posdao-contracts/docs/docs/index.md

 ## Navigation

-POSDAO smart contracts are located in the contracts directory, which contains the root contracts as well as upgradeability subdirectory.
+POSDAO smart contracts are located in the contracts directory, which contains the root contracts as well as base and upgradeability subdirectories.
 View the documentation by selecting a contract from the menu.
 To return to the repo, go to https://github.com/poanetwork/posdao-contracts

+- **base:** base contracts from which the root contracts inherit.
 - **upgradeability:** upgradeability and contract storage management.
 - **root:** POSDAO functional contracts.